mongodb/specifications/source/auth/tests/mongodb-oidc.md

 **2.3 Refresh Token Is Passed To The Callback**

-- Create a `MongoClien`t with a human callback that checks for the presence of a refresh token.
+- Create a `MongoClient` with a human callback that checks for the presence of a refresh token.
 - Perform a find operation that succeeds.
 - Set a fail point for `find` commands of the form: